Level of difficulty 3.25

 Finally, we want to process one more steak to appear very rare–let’s say 127 F/53 C. Again, we add ice/cold water to achieve the new temperature.
 We process the rare steak–the LAST steak–again, and always for at least two hours–three hours if it was frozen.

-Even though the beans will stop cooking when we start processing the steaks, the lowest temperature we plan to use is still “safe.”
-After all the steaks are processed the temperature is raised to 183 F/84 C and the beans start cooking again if necessary.
+Even though carrots and potatoes will stop cooking when we start processing the steaks, the lowest temperature we plan to use is still “safe.”
+After all the steaks are processed the temperature is raised to 183 F/84 C and the vegetables start cooking again if necessary.
 The Norwood method!

 Make Stovetop Espagnole Sauce.
 Note: This sauce requires 2-3 hours to be created.
 It can be made in advance and refrigerated.
 If desired, or if you just don’t have the time there are proprietary packaged versions.
 I recommend Knorr Brown Gravy/Demi-glace.